nickovalles/employee-tracker/README.md

   * [Questions](#questions)

   ## Usage
-  Launch the terminal, run node index dot js, answer some simple questions about your team, and then an HTML file would be created for your Team Profile.
+  Launch the terminal, run nnpm start, select options for your desired outcome, answer a view questions to update, and then return to check your database for updated outcome.

   ## Questions
   If you have any questions, you can reach me by emailing [nick.ovalles@gmail.com](mailto:nick.ovalles@gmail.com) or follow the link to my GitHub profile [https://github.com/nickovalles](https://github.com/nickovalles).